 With the dawn of a new year come the hopeful resolutions made by many for a healthier lifestyle, along with a list of countries they plan to tick off of their bucket list.
 Many fail to turn these resolutions into reality, however, we’ve made it easy for you to achieve both of these goals this year.

-We’ve put together a list of the 20 healthiest places to live in the world, and we could even help you save on your mortgage if you plan on making the move.
+We’ve put together a list of the 20 healthiest places to live in the world, and we could even help you compare mortgages to save money if you plan on making the move.

 Our report is based on life expectancy, the cost to be healthy, air pollution, obesity rates, safety and sunlight hours.

 Spain is officially the healthiest country in the world, ranking number one on our index.
 In Spain, the people follow a Mediterranean diet consisting of healthy sources of omega-3, fats and protein, which studies have associated with a decreased risk of dementia, heart disease and cancer - placing the country in the top five for greater life expectancy.